The Flight of

 The current would be tinged with blood!

-Alas, there, a massacre
+Alas, a massacre

-Did happen and occur!
+Did there occur!

 O sad the Indian plight,

-The casualties from the fight.
+Their casualties from the fight.

 While pulled more distant from there,

-As she clung, her teeth and fingers fast.
+She clung, her teeth and fingers fast.

 With herself still drawn in tow,

-Her horse scrambled out onto the bank,
+Her horse it scrambled onto the bank,

 And from its tail, she now let go,